 Microseismic monitoring has been used for decades as a powerful tool for monitoring subsurface industrial activities, such as mining, waste fluid injection, and hydraulic fracturing (e.g., Maxwell, 2014).
-These human activities cause subsurface deformation (e.g., fracturing and faulting) and induce/trigger numerous transient microsize earthquakes that reflect the status of these geomechanical processes.
-One common application is to use microseismic event locations to map the hydraulic fracture geometry and determine the fracture network properties.
-The microseismic wavefields, usually P- and S-waves, also can be used to invert for the source mechanism to better constrain the fracture properties (e.g., Vavryčuk, 2007; Eaton and Forouhideh, 2011).
+These human activities cause subsurface deformation (e.g., fracturing and faulting) and induce/trigger numerous transient micro-size earthquakes that reflect the status of these geomechanical processes.
+One common application is to use microseismic event locations to map hydraulic fracture geometry and determine fracture network properties.
+The microseismic wavefields, usually P- and S-waves, can also be used to invert for the source mechanism to better constrain the fracture properties (e.g., Vavryčuk, 2007; Eaton and Forouhideh, 2011).
 These microseismic monitoring techniques have been intensively studied to address safety concerns, stimulation efficiency, and production-related problems.

 Microseismic signal acquisition in hydraulic fracturing projects has traditionally been based on either surface arrays (e.g., Duncan and Eisner, 2010) or downhole geophone arrays (e.g., Maxwell et al., 2010).
 Surface-based monitoring covers large areas with densely distributed sensors, but the sensors are remote from the deep microseismic sources.
 The radiated seismic signals that can reach the surface arrays are substantially affected by the overburden rock and reservoir depth.
-However, downhole geophones can be
+On the other hand, downhole geophones can be placed close to the microseismic source locations to improve sensitivity, but they are usually sparsely deployed due to high deployment cost and spatially limited downhole environment.